St. Paul at Columbus Postponed

 - St. Paul at Columbus Postponed - Columbus Clippers

-- Saints and BCSG 360 to Host Twin Cities Diamond Classic Featuring Prominent HBCU Programs at CHS Field May 15-16 - St. Paul Saints

-- Pitching Propels 'Pigs to Doubleheader Sweep of Red Wings - Lehigh Valley IronPigs
+- Mick Abel Stymies Red Wings as 'Pigs Steamroll to Series Win - Lehigh Valley IronPigs

-- Frank X Scheduled to be at NBT Bank Stadium Tonight - Syracuse Mets

 - Redbirds and Bisons Postponed Due to Weather - Memphis Redbirds